Charles Horton Peck: Personal life

-Charles Peck did not expose much of his personality on his publications or letters, he was a private man.
-A man that loved fruits and vegetables, accustomed to physical training and therefore he was lean and fit.
-Peck's favorite outside work activities was climbing and walking the Adirondack and Catskill mountains.
+Charles Peck did not expose much of his personality via his publications or letters; he was a private man.
+He loved fruits and vegetables, was accustomed to physical training and was therefore lean and fit.
+Peck's favorite non-work activities were climbing and walking the Adirondack and Catskill mountains.
 He avoided cursing, smoking tobacco, and drinking alcohol and was an early riser.
-In the politic area, he was a republican but he would vote for the best candidate no matter what group the candidate belonged to.
+He was a Republican but he would vote for the best candidate regardless of party.
 His first vote was for John C. Fremont who won the elections against James Buchanan in 1856.
-In the religious area, he was Christian with strong religious convictions and believed in a simple and direct theory of the world being governed by one creator (Haines 1986).
+He was Christian with strong religious convictions and believed in a simple and direct theory of the world being governed by one creator.

 Mycological legacy

-Charles Horton Peck contributed to the form and shape of American mycology, even though he was a botanist and never a student or professor in the mycology subject.
+Peck contributed to the form and shape of American mycology, even though he was a botanist and never a student or professor in the mycology subject.
 He taught himself and reported his knowledge annually.
-He was not the first American mycologist, nor the first to publish a report in this field, but he was an important and central figure in America mycology because of his life and knowledge (Haines 1986).
+He was not the first American mycologist, nor the first to publish a report in this field, but he was an important and central figure in American mycology because of his life and knowledge.

-After working forty-eight years, Peck left a legacy of 2700 new species identified of fungi, over 4000 pages of publications and about 36000 specimens.
+After working 48 years, Peck left a legacy of 2,700 new species identified of fungi, over 4,000 pages of publications and about 36,000 specimens.
 His major interest was Agaricaceae but he also described many species in other families.
-From 1869 to 1908 he reported an index of 2485 new species described and from 1909 to 1915 he described 249 more new species.
+From 1869 to 1908 he reported an index of 2,485 new species described and from 1909 to 1915 he described 249 more new species.
 Dr. Peck was an amazing general botanist whose work and publications covered fungi, mosses, ferns and seed plants.
-(Haines 1986; Gilbertson 1962(1); Gilbertson 1962(2)).